learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 In this world's worst dictionary, clearly finding a word in a "dictionary" with 10 words would take a lot less time than in a dictionary with 10,000 words.

-But is this how a real alphabetized dictionary works? **_No!_** By having an alphabetized dictionary, we can flip to the appropriate letter, and then flip through the surrounding pages until we finally find the word that we're looking for.
+But is this how a real alphabetized dictionary works? **_No!_** By having an alphabetized dictionary, we can flip to the appropriate letter, and then flip through the surrounding pages until we finally find the word that we're looking for. 🎉 🎉 🎉

 ![Creepy Book](https://media.giphy.com/media/l1J9HWBKLp20YfNAY/giphy.gif)

-But it wouldn't **REALLY** take us significantly longer to find the word we're looking for in a dictionary with 101,000 words vs. the 100,000 word dictionary.
+But it wouldn't **REALLY** take us significantly longer to find the word we're looking for in a dictionary with 101,000 words compared to a 100,000 word dictionary.
 There's definitely some relationship to the size of the dictionary and the time it would take, but it's not 1:1 linear.

 Thinking about this algorithm further, let's say we: